VPBox/Dev/README.md

+# Paper

+This software is the outcome of our accademic research.

+If you use this code, please cite our accademic paper as:

+@inproceedings{VPBox,
+ author = {Wenna Song and Jiang Ming and Lin Jiang and Yi Xiang and Xuanchen Pan and Jianming Fu and Guojun Peng}, title = {{Towards Transparent and Stealthy Android OS Sandboxing via Customizable Container-Based Virtualization}}, booktitle = {Proceedings of the 28th ACM Conference on Computer and Communications Security (CCS'21)}, year = {2021}
+}

 # VPBox (Android 10)

 We develop a transparent and stealthy Android OS Sandboxing named VPBox.
 With VPBox, security analysts can bypass a set of virtual environment detection heuristics.
 Besides, we demonstrate VPBox’s flexibility in testing environment-sensitive malware that try to evade sandboxes.
 VPBox’s design is capable of meeting the following two progressive requirements: